An easy but nonetheless scrumptious Southern side dish, learn how to make buttery fresh fried corn from start to finish.

-If you have stuff all over your hands like I do, you’ve done good!
+If you have stuff all over your hands as I do, you’ve done well!

 Here is our corn all ready to go!

 I know this smells good but you don’t want to eat it now.
-This is due to reasons which I do not feel need documenting on a food blog.
+This is due to reasons that I do not feel the need to document on a food blog.
 Trust me on this.

-Now, in a large skillet, put about two tablespoons of butter or margarine and a tablespoon or so of bacon grease.
+Now, in a large skillet, put about two tablespoons of butter or margarine and a tablespoon or so of bacon drippings.

 Add your corn and about a 1/2 cup of water.